hewison-chris/agora-cl-docs/website/docs/prepare-for-merge.md

 :::info New user?

-This guidance is targeted at users who are already running Prysm.
+This guidance is targeted at users who are already running Agora-cl.
 If you're starting from scratch, see our [Quickstart](./install/install-with-script.md).

 :::